-Category Code Workbench Practices L-T-P Credits Marks UCR EE1003 - workbench Practices 0-0-2 -2 1 10 Objectives Objectives The objective of this practical course is to provide hands-on exposure on tool f fasteners, computers, electrical wiring, electronic components & instruments, soldering & desoldering, making of PCB, and using other advanced tools necessa f for creating working models and prototypes for engineers of circuit branches for creating working models and prototypes for engineers of circuit branches.
-Pre-Requisites Familiarity with some hand tools used in home is desired.
-Teaching Scheme Regular experiments and jobs using tools and instruments under supervision of the teacher.
+Category Code Workbench Practices L-T-P Credits Marks UCR EE1003 workbench Practices 0-0-2 1 100 Objectives T The objective of this practical course is to provide hands-on exposure on tools, fa fasteners, computers, electrical wiring, electronic components & instruments, so soldering & desoldering, making of PCB, and using other advanced tools necessary fo for creating working models and prototypes for engineers of circuit branches.

+Pre-RequisitesFamiliarity with some hand tools used in home is desired.Teaching SchemeRegular experiments and jobs using tools and instruments under supervision of the teacher.
 Demonstration will be given for each experiment.